Margaret Dawn Anderson

 Margaret Dawn Anderson (born 14 April 1967) is a Canadian politician and former civil servant of Inuvialuit descent.
 She was appointed to the Senate of Canada on 12 December 2018.

 Biography

 Anderson was born in Tuktoyaktuk.
 A longtime civil servant in the territorial government of the Northwest Territories, she has worked for the departments of justice and health and social services, in areas such as social work, probation, parole, restorative justice and domestic violence.

+She was appointed to the Senate in 2018.
+She was a member of the Progressive Senate Group from 2021 to 2025.
+In 2025, she joined the Conservative caucus, while stating she was not a member of the federal party.

 Call for review

 In May 2022, together with two other senators, Senator Anderson issued a report calling for a review of the convictions of 12 indigenous women, including the Quewezance sisters, and their exoneration.